jlengstorf/lengstorf.com/content/remote-work-course/day-1.md

 Beyond that, the subconscious mind is an incredible thing — if we let it work.
 If you've ever had one of those *holy shit* moments while in the shower, drifting off to sleep, or playing a game, that's your subconscious at work.

-If we stay engaged with work at all times — whether it's actually working in the office, or simply checking work emails at all hours — we don't give ourselves enough distance from work to let our subconscious fully engage.
+Whether it's actually working in the office, or simply checking work emails at all hours, **if we stay engaged with work at all times, we don't give ourselves enough distance from work to let our subconscious do its magic.**

 So take a break.
 For your health *and* for your career.